I didn’t know how I was getting to Kilifi. I mean, I’ve been there before so I should know the drill.

 I was stuck.
 If only I had booked that night bus before Christmas.

-Lakini Mungu Halali oh.
 On the day before D-day, I received a call from a fellow event junkie.
 There was an extra seat in her ride.
-Just for me.
+And it was for me.

-Kilifi was engulfed in darkness by the time we arrived.
-From the hustle of finding a parking space, you could tell the party had already started.
+Kilifi town was engulfed in darkness by the time we arrived.
+From the hustle of finding a free parking space at the festival venue, you could tell the party had already started.
 After confirming our tickets and going through the security check, we were welcomed by a glass of fresh baobab juice.
 My Beneath The Baobabs cup from last year’s edition had already found its use.

 A string of lights guided us on a narrow path through the jungle, with vibrant art pieces popping from the right side.
 The road to wonderland.
 At the end of it, a colourful sign above us read “Welcome Home”.
 I felt it.